Visual system: Visual cortex

-Heider, et al. (2002) have found that neurons involving V1, V2, and V3 can detect stereoscopic illusory contours; they found that stereoscopic stimuli subtending up to 8° can activate these neurons.
+Heider, et al. (2002) found that neurons involving V1, V2, and V3 can detect stereoscopic illusory contours; they found that stereoscopic stimuli subtending up to 8° can activate these neurons.

 Visual association cortex

 As visual information passes forward through the visual hierarchy, the complexity of the neural representations increases.
-Whereas a V1 neuron may respond selectively to a line segment of a particular orientation in a particular retinotopic location, neurons in the lateral occipital complex respond selectively to complete object (e.g., a figure drawing), and neurons in visual association cortex may respond selectively to human faces, or to a particular object.
+Whereas a V1 neuron may respond selectively to a line segment of a particular orientation in a particular retinotopic location, neurons in the lateral occipital complex respond selectively to a complete object (e.g., a figure drawing), and neurons in the visual association cortex may respond selectively to human faces, or to a particular object.

 Along with this increasing complexity of neural representation may come a level of specialization of processing into two distinct pathways: the dorsal stream and the ventral stream (the Two Streams hypothesis, first proposed by Ungerleider and Mishkin in 1982).
 The dorsal stream, commonly referred to as the "where" stream, is involved in spatial attention (covert and overt), and communicates with regions that control eye movements and hand movements.
 More recently, this area has been called the "how" stream to emphasize its role in guiding behaviors to spatial locations.
 The ventral stream, commonly referred to as the "what" stream, is involved in the recognition, identification and categorization of visual stimuli.

 However, there is still much debate about the degree of specialization within these two pathways, since they are in fact heavily interconnected.

 Horace Barlow proposed the efficient coding hypothesis in 1961 as a theoretical model of sensory coding in the brain.
 Limitations in the applicability of this theory in the primary visual cortex (V1) motivated the V1 Saliency Hypothesis that V1 creates a bottom-up saliency map to guide attention exogenously.
 With attentional selection as a center stage, vision is seen as composed of encoding, selection, and decoding stages.

 The default mode network is a network of brain regions that are active when an individual is awake and at rest.
 The visual system's default mode can be monitored during resting state fMRI:

-Fox, et al. (2005) have found that "The human brain is intrinsically organized into dynamic, anticorrelated functional networks'", in which the visual system switches from resting state to attention.
+Fox, et al. (2005) found that "the human brain is intrinsically organized into dynamic, anticorrelated functional networks", in which the visual system switches from resting state to attention.

 In the parietal lobe, the lateral and ventral intraparietal cortex are involved in visual attention and saccadic eye movements.
-These regions are in the Intraparietal sulcus (marked in red in the adjacent image).
+These regions are in the intraparietal sulcus (marked in red in the adjacent image).